ShardulWakade/ECE445L-Lab6/Lab06.md

    6. Calculate the voltage of the LEDs with this equation: I = (3.3 - V<sub>D</sub>) / R
       1. V<sub>D</sub> = diode voltage
       2. R = impedance of the resistor in series
-8. Calculate the total cost of the system
+6. Calculate the total cost of the system
-9. Calculate the estimated total current draw of the system
+7. Calculate the estimated total current draw of the system
-10. Calculate how long the system can operate using the estimated total current
+8. Calculate how long the system can operate using the estimated total current

 ---

 ## 4 Checkout

-You will execute an ERC and DRC to verify that your project is complete.
+1. You will execute an ERC and DRC to verify that your project is complete
+2. Bring the printed PCB glued to the backs of cardboard to verify that your PCB fits within the enclosure you chose

 ---